isomerpages/ogp-pioneerpri/_our-curriculum/Mother Tongue Languages/Overview.md

 <td rowspan="1" colspan="1">
 <p>Teaching our students to write well has benefits that go beyond the school
 years.
-To help our students improve their writing ability and develop a love for writing, Mother Tongue teachers collaborate with cluster schools to publish yearly cluster magazine with selected students’ articles.</p>
+To help our students improve their writing ability and develop a love for writing, we actively create opportunities for them to participate in a wide range of writing activities.</p>
 </td>
 </tr>
 </tbody>